DecisionsDev/odm-docker-kubernetes/platform/azure/README-Azure-SQL-MI.md

 ![Basics configuration](images/sqlmi-basics.png)

-Please review 'Configure Managed Instance' and reduce the number of CPUs allocated to the instance:
+Click the link 'Configure Managed Instance' and reduce the number of CPUs allocated to the instance:

 ![Resources configuration](images/sqlmi-resources.png)